AtiUsm/MuseASTE/dataset/Readme.md

-puhe contents of the folder is described below:
+The contents of the folder is described below:

 - **Main dataset:** train.csv, devel.csv, contain transcripts and gold annotations.